alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ```

 The biggest crime here is the use of `eval` to turn a string containing a variable name into a variable.
+I suspect there's a neater way to do it by fiddling with bindings, but I have to stop somewhere.

 We can drop this into our tracepoint, and our upward assignment operator springs into life: